mtumilowicz/kubernetes-workshop/README.txt

             * rebooted if crash, but not in case of node failure
         * no rolling updates or rollbacks
         * no scaling
-    * is a controller
-        * reads the Deployment object and creates a ReplicaSet
     * technically, a deployment in Kubernetes is made of resources: Pods + Replica-Set
         * manages a ReplicaSet, which in turn manages the Pods
             ```